 Gardening can have a positive impact on eating habits, physical activity level, and overall well-being.
 Whether you are a beginner or expert gardener, health and safety are always important.
 Nebraska Extension has lots of resources on gardening from the Nebraska Master Gardener Program, growing local foods, Backyard Farmer, and how to cook with fresh herbs.
 For more information and resources related to gardening, check out the following from Nebraska Extension for the home, community, and greenhouse at http://food.unl.edu/gardening.

-- ½ cup fresh cilantro or parsley, chopped
+- ½ cup fresh cilantro or parsley, gently rubbed under cold running water, chopped

 - ½ teaspoon salt (optional)